The Do’s and Don’ts of Renting: A MyMove Guide

+One of the most important things on this list of dos and don’ts of renting is to not renovate.
 Valin says your rental agreement should also stipulate how improvements will be handled at move-out.
 “The owner that didn’t know you added ceiling fans in all of the bedrooms may be thrilled to find out that you improved his/her property but won’t necessarily want to reimburse you for the installation costs and purchase costs of the fans at move-out,” she warns.
 If you decide to take your fans with you at move-out, you’ll be responsible for patching/texturizing and re-painting the ceilings.

 Changing out your cabinet hardware is one way to customize and improve your kitchen and bathroom.
 However, be sure to check with your landlord first.

 Don’t use a hammer for all of your projects